ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 We assume that relationship does not affect emigration rates.
    In reality, people with certain relationships (e.g. boarder) likely emigrate more than others (e.g. spouse), even after accounting for demographics.
+#.
+We use a single GQ person emigration rate, even though emigration likely varies by GQ type.

 2.3.7 Component 11: Address
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~